 The political framing of alcohol is neither stable nor under the control of those driving policy.
-Politicians are and. ,n the early 2000s, New Labour originally presented licensing liberalisation as a business deregulation measure.
+Politicians are influenced by broader ideological goals, the pursuit of personal ambitions and pressure from outside influences.
+Thus, in the early 2000s, New Labour originally presented licensing liberalisation as a business deregulation measure.
 However, this became overlaid with a ‘continental drinking culture’ frame that was swiftly undermined by a media-driven ‘Binge Britain’ frame that presented deregulation as a dereliction of duty in the face of increasing youth disorder (Greenaway, 2011; Baggott, 2010; Light, 2005; Nicholls, 2013; Critcher, 2008).

-The political failure of New Labour’s alcohol policy allowed opposition parties opportunistically emphasise their own law-and-order credentials.
-Attacking New Labour liberalisation fitted with a narrative of fixing ‘Broken Britain’ that formed a key pillar of Conservative election strategy at the time (see, e.g. Grayling, 2009). the Conservatives exploited their role as the 'party of law and order', while targeting a policy area that was an Achilles Heel for New Labour (Nicholls, 2012: 258; Critcher, 2008: 166). policy issueresponsibility from the Department of Culture, Media and Sport back to the Home Office. launched a consultation on ‘rebalancing’ licensing legislation towards greater local accountability (Home Office, 2010)thata
+The political failure of New Labour’s alcohol policy allowed opposition parties opportunistically to emphasise their own law-and-order credentials.
+Attacking New Labour liberalisation fitted with a narrative of fixing ‘Broken Britain’ that formed a key pillar of Conservative election strategy at the time (see, e.g. Grayling, 2009).
+In framing alcohol as a problem of public disorder, the Conservatives exploited their role as the 'party of law and order', while targeting a policy area that was an Achilles Heel for New Labour (Nicholls, 2012: 258; Critcher, 2008: 166).
+This reframing of alcohol policy as a law and order issue, rather than an economic development opportunity, was reflected in the decision to move responsibility from the Department of Culture, Media and Sport back to the Home Office.
+The Coalition also launched a consultation on ‘rebalancing’ licensing legislation towards greater local accountability (Home Office, 2010): a policy that suited the narrative of ‘localism’, which had also formed a key plank of the Coalition programme.

-Policy frames not only determine policy solutions; they also establish different, often competing, evidence bases: forpolicy is not .
+Policy frames not only determine policy solutions; they also establish different, often competing, evidence bases: the ‘evidence base’ for a given policy is not independent of issue problematisation.
 The evidence base relevant to Treasury officials is not identical to that relevant to officials in the Department of Health.
 The same is true locally: evidence relevant to a licensing authority concerned with public order will not be identical to that relevant to a local health board concerned with reducing incidences of liver disease (Toner et al., 2014; Martineau et al.,2013; Phillips and Green, in press).
 Policy frames, then, are not overlaid onto evidence; they are integral to its identification, development and application, and lack of congruence between frames and evidence can undermine the coherence of policy arguments.

 Farnsworth (2007) argues that corporate power in policy arenas is structural: on the one hand excluding ideas from the policy agenda through the threat of disinvestment, but also seeking to theoretically align commercial interests with the 'common interest'.
 As regards alcohol policy, this latter strategy involves aligning the interests of the industry with those of a notional majority of moderate drinkers.
 Alcohol policy debates have long been characterised by appeals to wider principles around individual freedom as against the duties of the state to protect its population (Nicholls, 2009).
 Building on this long history industry advocates seek to make personal freedom for the moderate majority, and the narrow problem of youth disorder, the terrain on which policy debates are fought - a perspective which, as Haydock (2014) argues, dovetails neatly with broader neoliberal conceptions of personal responsibility.
 By contrast, public health advocacy has sought to shift the ground towards the precautionary responsibility of Government to protect public health across a whole population in which the lines between moderate, hazardous and harmful are not set in stone.